signaldatascience/R-curriculum/src/week4/day4/clustering.md

 Agglomerative hierarchical clustering
 =====================================

 The `hclust()` function in R provides access to hierarchical clustering.
-Specifically, it provides access to algorithms for *agglomerative* hierarchical clustering, in which each data point initially represents a single cluster and the clusters are successively merged.[^agglom]
+Specifically, it provides access to algorithms for *agglomerative* hierarchical clustering, in which each data point initially represents a single cluster and the clusters are successively merged based on how close they are to each other.[^agglom]

 [^agglom]: This is in contrast to *divisive* hierarchical clustering, in which objects initially all belong to a single cluster which is then successively divided into sub-clusters.